 Even with today’s technological approaches, on average, farmers lose 30-40% of key food crops, such as wheat, maize (corn), rice, and potatoes.
 Insects account for about 1/3 of those losses.
 These figures are impressive, but for subsistence farmers the situation is more complicated than simple numbers reveal.
 Many insects and pathogens have unpredictable outbreaks that can devastate farmers’ fields and destabilize their lives.
 Because of this, agricultural pests are more than just a biological problem.

-Our 2014 IGERT fellows in Genetic Engineering and Society have examined the many social and scientific issues associated with the genetic modification of agricultural pests.
+Our 2014 IGERT fellows have examined the many social and scientific issues associated with the genetic modification of agricultural pests.
 What is the relationship between agriculture, pests and the global environment?
 What counts as food security?
 How do current crop losses affect small-scale and large-scale farmers differently?
 How might genetic modification affect the very complicated landscape of farmers, agribusinesses, and state policy-makers?
 Answering these questions requires tackling a wide array of issues, including (but not restricted to) food inequality, the role of scientific literacy and local expertise in subsistence and industrial agricultures, ideals of food autonomy, and the concept of food origin as a way to combat mass production.